Hong Kong protesters sing Star Spangled Banner in appeal to Trump for help

 Trump alternates between praising Chinese President Xi Jinping as a great leader and casting him as an enemy, while excoriating China for taking advantage of U.S. businesses.

-Beijing announced that top officials would head to Washington in early October to hold talks aimed at ending a tit-for-tat trade war, now in its second year, which has roiled markets and hammered global growth.
+Beijing announced that top officials would head to Washington in early October to hold talks aimed at ending the tit-for-tat trade war, now in its second year, which has roiled markets and hammered global growth.

+Joshua Wong, one of the leaders of the pro-democracy “Umbrella” movement five years ago, was re-arrested at the airport on Sunday on return from Germany and the United States for breaching bail conditions, he said.

+He had been charged with inciting and participating in an unauthorised assembly outside police headquarters on June 21 and released on bail.

-Additional reporting by Twinnie Siu, Jessie Pang and Tyrone Siu; Writing by Nick Macfie; Editing by Michael Perry
+Additional reporting by Joe Brock, Twinnie Siu, Jessie Pang, Sumeet Chatterjee and Tyrone Siu; Writing by Nick Macfie; Editing by Michael Perry